kaste/PyTest/README.md

 # Common workflow

-The defaults: it will run your tests on save; it will not show the output panel but annotate your views on failures instead.
+The defaults: it will run your tests on save; it will not show an output panel but annotate your views on failures instead.
 Like so:

 ![annotated view showing phantom](phantom.jpg)